Knitting Yarn Guide: Types, Weights, and How to Choose the Right One

 This is probably one of the most commonly used yarn weights for garment knitting and is usually knit on 4mm needles or hooks.

 We are getting into those heavier winter knits now with Aran weight yarns.
-These are usually knit on 5mm needles or hooks.
+These are usually worked on 5mm needles or hooks.

 Chunky (and superchunky) is a term of a weight of yarn thicker than Aran weight and can vary widely from yarn used on needle size 6mm and above, to finger knitting yarn.
 It is generally used for accessories, purely because the length of yarn per skein would require a much bigger expense for larger garments.